connoraleks/Planetary-Portfolio/README.md

-# Planet Portfolio
+# Planetary Portfolio
-A starry website template written with HTML, CSS, and Javascript
+A portfolio template written with HTML, CSS, and Javascript that uses GitHub's api to request data about my most recent projects.